-Accident-related injury – ‘unavoidable’ injury but there are special circumstances; injury from accident or fire that occurs on health care provider’s premises where patient is receiving treatment.
+Accident-related injury – ‘unavoidable’ injury but with special circumstances; injury from accident or fire that occurs on health care provider’s premises where patient is receiving treatment.

-It is important to note that in the case of what could be termed drug-related injuries, only those that arise due to incorrect prescription of administration of incorrect medication are covered under the scheme.
-Compensation for other drugrelated injuries is covered under a separate scheme .
+It is important to note that in the case of what could be termed drug-related injuries, only those that occur due to the incorrect prescription or administration of incorrect medication are covered under the scheme.
+Compensation for other drug-related injuries is covered under a separate scheme .

 It is estimated that just under 50% of claims are rejected on a per annum basis under the scheme on the grounds that they do not satisfy eligibility based on avoidability.